labrocadabro/100devs-faq/README.md

 ## I'm stuck on the readings!
 How do I get through them?

 Some of the readings can be dense and everything you absolutely need to know is covered in class, but Leon assigns everything for a reason.
 The reading helps you get some familiarity with the concepts before Leon teaches them.
-And probably more importantly, on the job you will probably be required to read documentation, so you do need to get used to parsing technical language.
+And probably more importantly, on the job you will be required to read documentation, so you do need to get used to parsing technical language.

 However, that doesn't mean you need to understand every single point that's covered.
 Read to get a basic understanding and move on.
 And if you're getting completely derailed by the reading and you've been stuck on it for weeks, move on and make a note to revisit it later when you're more familiar with the concepts.